|Closing date ||17:30, Thursday 22 October 2020|

 Preparing your engagement information

-Additional guidance on preparing engagement information for your application is available in our new public engagement section which includes definitions, tools and resources to support you.
+Additional guidance on preparing engagement information for your application is available in our public engagement section which includes definitions, tools and resources

-We will be there to go through the application form and guidelines for this year’s funding round and to answer any questions you may on the guidelines, the grant programme and the Arts Council’s new Policy and Strategy for Arts Centres 2019
+During these sessions, we will go through the application form and guidelines for this year’s funding round and answer any questions you may have.

-If you plan on attending please email email@example.com confirming your attendance.
+If you plan on attending either session, please email email@example.com.

 How do I apply for this?